monix/monix.io/_tut/docs/3x/reactive/observable.md

 `fromIterable` is a builder which creates an `Observable`.
 This is a place which implements `subscribe`.
 This method passes each element to its subscribers by calling `onNext`.
 Once the sequence is empty it calls `onComplete` to signal that there aren't any elements left to process and entire `Observable` can end.
 Note that `observer.onNext(elem)` returns `Future[Ack]`.
-To obey the contract and preserve backpressure, we have to wait for its result before we pass the next element. `Ack` can be either `Continue` (ok to send next element) or `Stop` (we should shut down).
+To obey the contract and preserve back-pressure, we have to wait for its result before we pass the next element. `Ack` can be either `Continue` (ok to send next element) or `Stop` (we should shut down).
 It means we have a way to stop downstream (by calling `onComplete`) and an upstream (returning `Stop` after `onNext`).